Naturaily/Naturaily-netlify/_posts/2021-06-01-jamstack-development-cost-all-you-need-to-know.md

 It's worth remembering.
 Why?
 Because**Google loves high-performing websites**.
 They even present a [study](https://support.google.com/webmasters/answer/9205520?hl=en){:rel="nofollow"}{:target="_blank"} which says that if page load time increases from**1 second to 3 seconds**, the bounce rate increases **32%**, and if the load time increases from **1 second to 6 seconds**, the bounce rate increases by**106%**.

-{% image /assets/images/Progressive Web App.webp Google-loves-performance  %}
+{% image /assets/images/Progressive Web App.webp %}

 And Jamstack solves this problem.
 It fits perfectly in the new Google algorithm and Core Web Vitals.